The Dinner Presentation comprises three 30-minute musical interludes to follow each course - classical, jazz and

 Dominic Alldis was invited to address a senior management group at the Centre Europeen d’Education Permanente at Fontainebleau (CEDEP).
 He spoke about the role of the conductor, the artistry of a musician and the importance of preparation in both music and business.
 The presentation was delivered in French.

-Sit within an orchestra, listen to a performance and engage in an interactive discussion about leadership, collaboration and diversity…
+Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, collaboration and diversity…

-Contrast a classical and jazz approach to team culture and how to balance strategic alignment with creative independence…
+Contrast a classical and jazz approach to corporate culture and how to balance strategic alignment with creative independence…

 Listen to a piano performance and engage in an interactive discussion about listening, communication, focus and passion...